sdesmond46/tableau-ppt/README.md

 # Tableau PowerPoint Add-In

 This add in gives the ability to embed a Tableau Viz inside of a PowerPoint document.
 Currently, the add-in is not published to the Office Store, but you can still try it out locally.
 The html and javsacript for the add-in is hosted from this Github Repository via GitHub pages.
-The main page is located [here](https://sdesmond46.github.io/tableau-ppt/dist/index.html).
+The main page is located [here (it won't do anything outside of PowerPoint)](https://sdesmond46.github.io/tableau-ppt/dist/index.html).

 If you are a SharePoint Administrator, you can add the add-in to your organization's list of add-ins (See [here](https://dev.office.com/docs/add-ins/publish/publish-task-pane-and-content-add-ins-to-an-add-in-catalog)).
 This will give the best experience since the add-in should work across all platforms.